speedyfriend67/Swifile-FileManager/README.md

 Profit!

-### Use with Swifty
+### Use with SparkCode (Swifty)

-Swifty by SparkleChan is a way to build, make, run Swift projects (and ObjC later).
+SparkCode by SparkleChan is a way to build, make, run Swift projects (and ObjC later).

-This app is originally made in Swifty (SparkCode) by SparkleChan!
+This app is originally made in SparkCode (Swifty) by SparkleChan!

 Currently as this is not confirmed to work with SparkCode yet, as the new C++ helper came along with support for them in SparkCode, also new features.